rúllu

 a chair in suspense.

-a project doesn’t truly start until it’s called “ambitious” or “bold”. some say that i seek this reaction. those people could not be more correct. if there’s a doubt in a product’s probability of existence or success, that’s where i begin.
+a furniture project doesn’t truly start until it’s called “ambitious” or “bold”. some say that i seek this reaction. those people could not be more correct. if there’s a doubt in a product’s probability of existence, that’s where i begin.

 rúllu wasn’t constructed until the night before our final critique, and even after then tensions were high. all of these puns are intended.